(This page is currently a Work-In-Progress)

 - Lowtech: Technology that doesn’t use magic or psionics at all, such as renaissance-era firearms, and most improvements to mundane weaponry such as changes to metallurgy, elastics, and construction.
 Most consumer and martial objects in the world are lowtech.

 Most normal people don’t use these terms, usually they’re only used by anthropologists, tech-heads, military, scientists, and politicians.
 For most people tech is just like any other tech.
 However, there are a few exceptions.
-The Hyperion Federation is a society in which magic, psionics, and the various spells and powers which exist made the impetus for certain kinds of discoveries practically non-existent (aside from by pure accident), and many forms of Hyperion technology are reverse-engineered from the planets they federated:
+The Hyperion Federation is a society in which magic and psionics made the impetus for certain kinds of discoveries practically non-existent (aside from by pure accident), and many forms of Hyperion technology are reverse-engineered from the planets they federated:

 - The computer screen was invented before the printing press (which exists now but is largely unused).

 - Consumer electronics were invented before the light bulb (which exists but is basically useless).

 - The ray-gun was invented before gunpowder (which exists but is equivalent to our renaissance era).

 - The spell grenade was invented before high-explosives (which exist but are still in their infancy).

 - FTL space travel was invented before the aerofoil (and the internal combustion engine is still undiscovered).

 - Temporary sterilization was invented before the contraceptive.

 - Suspended animation exists but local anesthesia does not.